lukaszcz/sortalgs/README.md

-This is a formalisation of various sorting algorithms in Coq using the `sauto` tactic from [CoqHammer](https://github.com/lukaszcz/coqhammer).
+This is a Coq formalisation of various sorting algorithms, using the `sauto` tactic from [CoqHammer](https://github.com/lukaszcz/coqhammer).